CampusAI/CampusAI.github.io/experiments.md

 title="Neural Network Surgery in Deep Reinforcement Learning" img="/_experiments/nn_surgery/lunar_lander.gif" url="/experiments/nn_surgery"
-brief="In this work we experiment transplanting weights when modifying Neural Networks.
+brief="In this work we experiment on weight transplantation after slight ANN modifications.
-Networks can be modified by increasing or reducing the observation and action space as well as the number of hidden layers and units.
-Results show that when modifying the network structure, weight transplant achieves faster and better result than training from scratch." type="description" %}
+Networks can be modified by increasing or reducing the number of input/outputs as well as the number of hidden layers and units.
+We show that when modifying the network structure, weight transplant achieves faster and better results than training from scratch." type="description" %}

-Stay tunned for new experiments such as a RL-trained [**RocketLeague**](https://en.wikipedia.org/wiki/Rocket_League) bot and a **Terrarium** where its animals where trained to survive while following a simple food chain.
+Stay tunned for new experiments such as a RL-trained [**RocketLeague**](https://en.wikipedia.org/wiki/Rocket_League) bot and a **Terrarium** where animals were trained to survive while following a simple food chain.